 Protect Your Devices and Data

 On a related note, you’ll keep your tech running smoothly if you take steps to protect your devices and data from cybercriminals.
-These days, hackers have all sorts of means to get into devices remotely and can lock you out of your own computer, hold information to ransom, crash systems, and steal your identity and even money before you realize it.
+These days, hackers have all sorts of means to get into devices remotely and can lock you out of your own computer, hold information for ransom, crash systems, and steal your identity and even money before you realize it.

 Make sure you install security software and firewalls then to protect your internet and home network setup.
 Whenever updates are available for these products, install them straight away, as this ensures any security gaps which have come up will be plugged.
 You can also protect yourself by backing up your work to the cloud each day.
 Then, if you do get hacked, you’ll still have all your important files off-site.
 This kind of strategy will also be of service if you have a disaster happen at your homes, such as flood, fire, break-in, or the like.

 Keep Your Office Separate From the Rest of the House

 Another tip is to find a way to create your home office in a space separate from the rest of your house.
 You’ll want a door in your office, so you can close up the room and keep children and pets out.
 After all, these loved but often mischievous family members have been known to cause many professionals to lose their work over the years!

 Try to have a separate computer for all your office work, too.
 Rather than sharing one with your kids, partner, or other family members, it helps to have your own device.
 This way, you won’t one day find information or programs that have been deleted or that your systems have been hacked because of bad security decisions made by others (e.g. opening untrustworthy attachments or clicking on fraudulent links).